vlad-lis/IH_DA_FT_JAN_2023/Class_Materials/Final_Project/Readme.md

 ## Project Stages

-+ Source, Analize and identify one dataset to work with
++ Source, Analyze and identify one dataset to work with
 + Present your business problem to the teaching staff.
-   + "Elevator Pitch" Challenge - 2 minute presentation of the idea*
+   + "Elevator Pitch" Challenge - 1 minute presentation of the idea*
 + Plan and organize your project roadmap
 + Workflow
 + Presentation